shizy818/ppo-gym-cartpole/README.md

 ## Evaluation and Inference

-More Figures available on WandB: https://wandb.ai/arth-shukla/PPO%20Gym%20Cart%20Pole
+More episode videos available on WandB: https://wandb.ai/arth-shukla/PPO%20Gym%20Cart%20Pole

 The PPO Model currently only supports discrete action spaces (categorical distribution).
 In OpenAI Gym Cartpole, by episode 136, the agent is able to effectively "beat" cartpole: